Userwithaname/fin/README.md

         - `keep_folders` - follow the same directory structure as the archive (defaults to `false`)
     - `[action.SingleFile]` - place the downloaded file into the installation directory directly

-> [!NOTE]
+> [!IMPORTANT]
+> Unless using direct links, the font download is found within a plain
-> If the site layout or archive name or structure changes, the installer
+> text version of the webpage.
+If the site layout or font assets change,
-> may need to be updated to reflect those changes as well.
+> the installer may need to be updated as well.

 > [!NOTE]
 > You can use `$name` or `$tag` as placeholders for their values